Freeholder Gill Stands in Strong Support of Fight Against Climate Change

 August 16, 2017

-MONTCLAIR, NJ – Today, Essex County Freeholder Vice President Brendan Gill announced that a resolution he introduced asserting Essex County’s commitment to combating climate change and support of the Paris Climate Accord unanimously passed the Essex County Board of Chosen Freeholders at their most recent meeting.
+MONTCLAIR, NJ – Today, Essex County Commission Vice President Brendan Gill announced that a resolution he introduced asserting Essex County’s commitment to combating climate change and support of the Paris Climate Accord unanimously passed the Essex County Board of County Commissioners at their most recent meeting.

 “The time to protect our communities from the dangerous effects of climate change is now,” said Gill.
 “President Trump’s extremely shortsighted decision to withdraw from the Paris Climate Accord could jeopardize American jobs, our national security, and our environment.
 The United States should stand as a leader in the global fight against climate change, not pander to a fringe group of climate deniers.
 We must remain committed on the local level to pursuing strategies that reduce greenhouse gas emissions and protect our environment for future generations.”

-Freeholder Gill has long been an advocate of protecting Essex County’s environment and the health of residents, including ushering the passage of a resolution prohibiting smoking in Essex County Parks.
-Gill also sponsored a resolution passed by the Freeholder Board that prioritized the enforcement of state anti-idling laws to promote a smog-free environment and preserve a high standard of air quality for Essex County residents.
+Commissioner Gill has long been an advocate of protecting Essex County’s environment and the health of residents, including ushering the passage of a resolution prohibiting smoking in Essex County Parks.
+Gill also sponsored a resolution passed by the Commission Board that prioritized the enforcement of state anti-idling laws to promote a smog-free environment and preserve a high standard of air quality for Essex County residents.

 The full resolution is as follows: